salahhusa9/laravel-geetest-captcha/README.md

 You can use in form like this:

-In first add `@geetestCaptchaInit('captcha-id')` in your form, captcha-id is the id of the captcha div.
+In first add `@geetestCaptchaInit('captcha-id')` in footer of page as script tag, `captcha-id` is the id of the captcha div.

 ```html
 <!-- add @ -->